 -Results, pg 10, lines 417-418: "Additionally, note oscillations around the fit that are caused by the progressive loss of muscle control characteristic of this disease."
 Does this comment refer to the sinusoidal pattern in the recovery curve depicted in Figure 7?
 If so, please move the reference to Fig 7 from line 420 to the end of this sentence on line 418.

-Yes, this refers to the sinusoidal pattern and the reference has been moved as suggested.
+Yes, this refers to the sinusoidal pattern and the reference has been moved as suggested. (line 481)

 -With respect to the oscillation observed in the participants with ataxia, is there any advantage to removing the oscillation (detrend) prior to fitting the curve to obtain the recovery time constant?